How Much it Costs to OWN an RV: What to Know Before You Buy

 If you are planning on RVing for a while, prepare yourself for eventual service costs.
 Eventually problems will pop up.

-BishFix – Out on the Road, Out of the Shop
+RVFix – Out on the Road, Out of the Shop

 When a problem pops up you’ll have access to master RV technician over video chat.
 The tech can help diagnose the problem, walk you through a repair, order warranty approval or parts, and schedule your repair – if needed.

-40% of BishFix users get their RV repaired without ever stepping foot in the service center or spending money on service.
+40% of RVFix users get their RV repaired without ever stepping foot in the service center or spending money on service.
 Most of the RVers who do need service only have their RV in the shop for 1-3 days!

 In shop service prices will depend on the repair and whether or not your RV is under warranty.